-Intra corporate transferees are employees who are employed by an employer located outside the EU/EER or Switzerland and assigned to a group company in the Netherlands as manager or specialist on bachelor level or as a trainee with a master's degree.
+Intra corporate transferees are employees who are employed by an employer located outside the EU/EER or Switzerland and assigned to a group company in the Netherlands as manager or specialist on bachelor level or as a trainee with a master degree.
 The intra corporate transferee must in principle receive an income that is in line with the salary test for highly skilled migrant workers (see below).
 Intra corporate transferees have to apply for a residence permit under the intercompany transferee programme.
-National programmes as the highly skilled migrant programme cannot be used if the employees fall under the intercompany transferee programme.
-The residence permit application may be rejected if the Dutch group company does not perform real activities in the Netherlands.
+National programmes as the highly skilled migrant programme cannot be used if the employees fall under the under the intercompany transferee programme.